Vedant021004/Vedant021004/README.md

 <td>

 ```
-📱  Building Android apps that help people every day
+📱  Building AI-powered applications using Python and Machine Learning
 🔥  Focused on learning and improving
 💼  Enjoy working on variety of projects
 🤝  Open to collaboration
-💰  Offering services for Android Apps
+💰  Building AI, RAG and LLM based applications
+🏆  105 GitHub Stars Earned
-🌍  Based in India
+🌍  Based in Boisar, Maharashtra
 ⚡  Fun fact: I debug with console.log() unironically
 ```